sverweij/state-machine-cat/README.md

   explicit wins from implicit (TODO: point to a list of examples that expose the behavior)
-- It's possible to declare the same state multiple times on the same level, buts Stategenny will take the last declaration into account only.
+- It's possible to declare the same state multiple times on the same level, buts smcat will take the last declaration into account only.
 For example:

 This
 ```